VACUMM FORMED TRAYS

 HOW TO DESIGN VACUUM FORMED TRAYS

-Firstly, the cavities can be shaped to be a very close fit to your specific part, product or component.
-This in turn offers additional protection to your items by minimizing any movement during handling or transit.
+Firstly, the cavities can be shaped to be a very close fit to your specific part, product, or component.
+This, in turn, offers additional protection to your items by minimizing any movement during handling or transit.

-Similarly to this, the layout of any cavities within the vacuum formed packaging can also be altered, allowing you to maximize the efficiency of your handling trays (effectively getting as many parts as possible within the outer container).
+Similarly to this, the layout of any cavities within the vacuum-formed packaging can also be altered, allowing you to maximize the efficiency of your handling trays (effectively getting as many parts as possible within the outer container).

-What material to choose
+What material to be choosed

 Material Selection is a key decision when specifying a tray.
 Key variables when choosing a material include, ESD requirements, impact resistance, budgetary constraints, operating temperature, chemical resistance, cleanliness with regard to applied coatings, clarity (clear vs. opaque), color, and sealing technique if applicable.